The Bisognano-Wichmann property for non-unitary Wightman conformal field theories: Haag duality for Wightman CFTs with invariant Hermitian forms

 \section{Haag duality for Wightman CFTs with invariant Hermitian forms}

 In this section we continue the notation of Section~\ref{sec: sesquilinear}, fixing an involutive Wightman CFT.
 We will now study the notion of `Haag duality' for nets of algebras, which is a key application of Tomita-Takesaki theory in the unitary setting.
 Our first step will be to make contact with the theory of standard subspaces, which have proven to be very powerful in analyzing duality phenomena in algebraic quantum field theory \cite{LongoLectureNotesI,LongoLectureNotesII} (see also Section~\ref{sec: background unitary} for the unitary case).
-The results in this section on Haag duality for non-unitary theories are exploratory at this stage, with the main result being some sufficient conditions for Haag duality of the double commutant net $\cP(I)''$, albeit conditions that may not be practical to check.
-However, given how crucial Haag duality is in the study of nets of operator algebras, it is worthwhile to initiate the study in this non-unitary setting.
-Furthermore, the results of this section will be applied in Section~\ref{sec: unitary} to gain insight into unitary models.
+The main result of this section is the Haag duality of the double commutant net $\cP(I)''$.
+The results of this section will also be applied in Section~\ref{sec: unitary} to gain insight into unitary models.

 We first require a brief digression on topological notions.

 \begin{defn} Let $\cD$ be a locally convex space with a nondegenerate Hermitian form.
 Then we refer to the given topology on $\cD$ as the \textbf{strong} topology, the weak topology on $\cD$ induced by the continuous dual $\cD^*$ as the \textbf{weak} topology, and the weak topology induced by the functionals $\{\ip{\, \cdot \, , \Phi} \, : \, \Phi \in \cD\}$ as the \textbf{$\cD$-weak} topology.
 We refer to these topologies as the \textbf{standard topologies} on $\cD$. \end{defn}